keystonejs/keystone/.changeset/silly-meals-thank.md

 '@keystonejs/field-content': patch
 ---

-Fixed a console error and z-index on the content field
+Fixed a console error and z-index on the content field.